 “I’m starting a writing session — [duration] minutes.
 I’m working on [piece or project], currently at [specific point: e.g., ‘the middle of section 2’ or ‘draft 1, roughly 60% done’].
 My energy today is [low/medium/high].
 What’s the most important thing to accomplish in this session, and what’s the writing-adjacent activity I’m most likely to use as a delay mechanism?”

 What to do with the response: Take the suggested output, turn it into your Step 3 intention sentence, and use the named delay mechanism as a conscious flag.
-When you notice yourself drifting toward it, you’ve already pre-committed to seeing it for what it is.
+When you notice yourself drifting toward it, you have already pre-committed to seeing it for what it is.

 Prompt 2: For a Coding or Engineering Session